devmount/SongDrive/frontend/src/docs/docs.en.md

 ### Account

 To protect the data in SongDrive, users have to authentificate themselves to access songs, setlists and more.
-The main menu on the left provides a *Sign Up* button to register a user account.
-As soon as an administrator approves the registration, you can use the *Sign In* form in the main menu.
+The login screen provides a *Sign Up* button to register a user account.
+As soon as an administrator approves the registration, you can use the *Sign In* form on the login page.

-#### Profile

 When signed in, you have access to you profile information.
 It can be found by clicking [on your name](/profile) in the main menu.
 Your name, role, email and profile picture are visible, as well as some numbers about how many setlists you created and how many songs you have performed (the sum of all songs on your setlists).

-#### Settings

-To update your profile information, visit the [Settings page](/settings).
-Your name and a link to a profile picture can be set.
-You can also choose the language of the SongDrive interface.
+To update your profile information, visit ... **TODO**

-If you are an administrator, you will have access to additional tools for user management, song language management, song tag managmenet and export or import of SongDrive data.

 ### Info